 - If your goal is fat loss, you need to reduce energy from fat and non-fibre carbohydrates while still consuming adequate nutrients (i.e. amino acids, vitamins, minerals, and omega-3 fatty acids).

-- If you want to gain weight or fuel large amounts of activity, you need to increase your energy intake from fat and non-fibre carbohydrates while getting adequate protein and nutrients.
+- To gain weight or fuel large amounts of activity, you need to increase your energy intake from fat and non-fibre carbohydrates while getting adequate protein and nutrients.

 The protein in the food you eat is used for many functions in your body other than energy production, like repairing and rebuilding muscle, making neurotransmitters, and synthesising enzymes.